TheDataGeek/TheDataGeek/README.md

 # Hi, I'm Tri 👋

+Former media and finance guy who realized the models were the interesting part.
-I'm a data professional.
-Media and finance taught me how data drives decisions.
-Now I answer those questions with analytics and machine learning.
-Actively expanding into cloud data platforms and pipeline tooling.
+Now I build them — analytics, machine learning, and an expanding toolkit of cloud data platforms and pipeline tooling.

+I bridge the gap between the data and the decision.

 ---